AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

   </ul>
 </div>

----

-Prior and posterior predictive checks can vary under different generative models while still satisfying the likelihood principle.
+Prior and posterior predictive checks can vary under different generative models while satisfying the likelihood principle.
 Some models commonly used in Bayesian analysis are not fully generative:
 - Regression models and survival data with censoring.
 - Models with improper priors, which lack a joint distribution for data and parameters and cannot sample from the prior predictive distribution.
 Improper priors often serve as placeholders on the path to a fully Bayesian model.